 We drew some ideas from his 2008 paper “The Triple P: Positive Parenting Program as a public health approach to strengthening parenting” published in the Journal of Family Psychology.
 Here are some tips on how to foster your child’s emotional development, survive the terrible-twos, and actually enjoy this age:

-• Make time every day for talking with your child.
-Give her our undivided attention.
+- Make time every day for talking with your child.
+Give them your undivided attention.

-• Be interested in your daughter’s likes, interests, quirks and development.
-This might seem intuitive, but plenty of research has shown that being interested and attuned with your child is far more beneficial for her socio-emotional development than trying to be a perfect parent.
+- Be interested in your child’s likes, interests, quirks, and development.
+This might seem intuitive, but plenty of research has shown that being interested and attuned with your child is far more beneficial for their socio-emotional development than trying to be a perfect parent.

-• Have reasonable expectations according to her development and age.
+- Have reasonable expectations according to their development and age.

-• Use incidental teaching.
-For example, if your daughter is having pieces of string cheese and crackers for lunch, ask about shapes and colors to prompt learning.
+- Use incidental teaching.
+For example, if your child is having pieces of string cheese and crackers for lunch, ask about shapes and colors to prompt learning.

-• Hold logical consequences for bad behavior.
-For example, remove troublesome objects from your child’s view and try to talk with her about what happened.
+- Hold logical consequences for bad behavior.
+For example, remove troublesome objects from your child’s view and try to talk with them about what happened.

-• Recognize emotions and help her translate them into words.
+- Recognize emotions and help them translate them into words.